ferus-web/bali/docs/MANUAL.md

 That's it!
 You just executed JavaScript with Bali!
 Yay.

+# The holy grail of Bali, the Runtime structure
+The `Runtime` type is what you initialize when you wish to execute JavaScript.
+It acts as a "

 # Creating new types
 Now, let us learn how to create new types.
 Bali can automatically "wrap" a Nim object into its representative atom.
 Bali can do this for primitives like integers, floats, strings and sequences of said primitives as well.